The main thing to remember when editing content, is

 are pointers to other objects that are displayed on the Page Layout

 they are located in.
-Usually this points to another article or forum
+Usually these point to another article or forum

 from the English side of the VoxForge website.
 You cannot change the